 Inside: A list of the best parenting books with advice on how to raise kids who are grounded, successful and ultimately grow up to be self-sufficient.

 Before giving birth to my first daughter I didn’t read a single parenting book.
 Not one.

 In my overconfident pre-parenting state of mind, I knew everything I needed to know.
 I didn’t want to be influenced and swayed by seeming “experts” who probably had no idea what they were talking about anyway.

 My mind was swarming with questions:

 If I can’t see how much breast milk my baby is getting how do I know it’s enough?

-Do infants REALLY go through 12 diapers a day?
+Do infants REALLY go through twelve diapers a day?

 How in the world am I going to encourage this tiny creature to sleep?

 My husband and I had our own theories and sometimes found ourselves in heated debates.
 With no answers of our own, we reluctantly cracked a few parenting books and suddenly those seemingly irrelevant experts had a lot more knowledge than me.

 Ever since these first few days of parenthood I’ve been a bit more open to parenting advice.
 Not all of it is stellar and not all of it works for our family, but I’ve certainly learned a thing or two.